marco-rosner/code-challenges/Annotations/React.md

 > componentWillReceiveProps
 > componentWillUpdate

+Hooks
+> Are features that allow the developer to access React state and lifecycle in functional components

 useEffect
 > componentDidMount, componentDidUpdate and componentWillUnmount
 > Runs every render.
 Instead of thinking in terms of "mounting" and "updating", just "after render".

 useMemo
 > Memorize a calculation to avoid unnecessary re-renders depending some dependencies

+useCallback
+> Memorize a function to avoid unnecessary re-renders to component childrens down the tree.

 useReducer / React Redux
 > Action -> Dispatcher -> Store -> View